 3. The joint surface of the gearbox and the cover should be in good contact.

 Machining process specification

-For the technical specification of mechanical processing, the technicians determine the technical process to be adopted according to the quantity of products, equipment conditions and the quality of workers, and write the relevant content into a technical document, which is called a technical specification.
+For the technical specification of mechanical processing, the technicians determine the technical process to be adopted according to the number of products, equipment conditions, and the quality of workers and write the relevant content into a technical document called a technical specification.

-In order to facilitate the preparation, execution and production organization management of process regulations, it is necessary to divide the process into different levels of units.
-They are operations, installations, stations, steps and passes.
-The process is the basic unit in the process.
+To facilitate the preparation, execution, and production organization management of process regulations, it is necessary to divide the process into different levels of units.
+They are operations, installations, stations, steps, and passes.
+The process is the basic unit of the process.

 The machining process of parts consists of several processes.

 The part of the process that a worker (or a group of) workers continuously completes on a work site (or a machine tool) on one (or several simultaneously) workpieces is called a process.
 The basis for dividing the process is whether the work location changes and the work process is continuous.